 If we refer you to a third party service provider, that service provider may also collect and store your personal information.
 We make no representation or warranties in relation to the privacy practices of any third party service provider and we are not responsible for their collection, use or disclosure of your personal information.
 Third party service providers are responsible for informing you about their own privacy practices.

-8. Does VCGS disclose personal information to anyone outside Australia?
+- Does MCRI disclose personal information to anyone outside Australia?

-If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
-We will consider whether the information requires amendment.
-If we agree, we will take reasonable steps to correct the information held.
+If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request that we amend it.
+If the personal information we hold about you in incorrect, incomplete or inaccurate, we will take reasonable steps to correct the information without delay.
 In some circumstances where we correct or update a record, we may still require retention of the original record.
-If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

-If you believe that your privacy has been breached, please contact the VCGS Privacy Officer (see details in section 12 below) and provide details of the incident so that we can investigate it.
+If you believe that your privacy has been breached, please contact the MCRI Privacy Officer (see details in section 15 below) and provide details of the incident so that we can appropriately investigate and remedy it.

 We may require any complaint to be made in writing first.
-We will then endeavour to respond to your complaint within 30 days.
-If we are unable to resolve your complaint to your satisfaction, a complaint can also be made to the Office of the Australian Information Commissioner.
+We will then endeavour to respond to your complaint as soon as possible and within 30 days (or otherwise in accordance with our legal obligations).
+You are also entitled to report any privacy breach to the Office of the Australian Information Commissioner.

 Email: [email protected]